yext/answers-search-ui/README.md

 [1] Learn more about [getting your API key](https://developer.yext.com/docs/guides/get-started/).

 # ANSWERS.init Configuration Options

-Below is a list of configuration options that can be used during initialization. // TODO missing any??
+The configuration provided here is configuration that is shared across components.

 ```js
 function initAnswers() {